Lhasa is spread across the valley floor. The Potala Palace rises from the old city.

 From the Air

 Lhasa (29.65N, 91.10E) sits at 3,650m elevation in a valley of the Lhasa River in the Tibet Autonomous Region of China.
-Lhasa Gonggar Airport (ZULS/LXA) is located 60km southwest at 3,569m elevation with one runway 14/32 (4,000m).
-High altitude significantly affects aircraft performance.
-The Potala Palace on its hill is the dominant landmark.
-The city sits in a valley surrounded by mountains.
-The Tibetan Plateau extends in all directions.
-Weather is highland - cold winters, mild summers.
-Very dry with strong sunshine year-round.
-Significant temperature variation between day and night.
-Monsoon influence June-September.
+Lhasa Gonggar Airport (ZULS/LXA) lies 60km to the southwest at 3,569m elevation, served by a single runway 14/32 measuring 4,000m.
+High altitude significantly degrades aircraft performance here.
+On approach, the Potala Palace on its hilltop stands out as the dominant landmark.
+Mountains surround the valley on all sides, with the Tibetan Plateau extending in every direction beyond them.
+Expect highland weather: cold winters and mild summers, very dry conditions, and strong sunshine year-round.
+Day-to-night temperature swings are significant.
+Monsoon influence arrives between June and September.